wedge-operations/wedge-pay-ios/INTEGRATION_GUIDE.md

-# Wedge Pay iOS Integration Guide
+# Wedge Pay iOS SDK Integration Guide

-This guide provides detailed instructions for integrating the Wedge iOS SDK into your SwiftUI iOS application.

 ## Overview

-The Wedge iOS SDK provides a SwiftUI component that hosts your onboarding webapp with bidirectional communication capabilities.
-The SDK handles the presentation, dismissal, and communication between your native app and the webapp using modern SwiftUI patterns.
+The Wedge Pay iOS SDK now supports a `type` parameter that determines the behavior and flow of the onboarding experience.
+This enhancement allows developers to provide different user experiences based on whether the user is new to the platform or an existing user who needs to add funding sources.

 ## Prerequisites